 Practicum Ethics and Compliance.
 Students should not function or be expected to function at a level for which they are not prepared unless they are provided with very close supervision.
 This guideline is intended to protect the student and the client, as well as the practicum setting.
 Students are expected to document their work with clients in accordance with agency regulations and professional ethics.
 Students may be required to undergo a criminal background check prior to being accepted for practicum at FCS and many other sites.
-The program does not pay for these background checks.
+The program does not pay for these background checks or required vaccine.
 Students and agency personnel are expected to follow all APA Ethical Guidelines and the Illinois Mental Health Code.
 All students are covered for malpractice insurance by DePaul University when taking a required practicum (within years 2 through 4) (also see below for coverage during later practicum activities).
+While the use of marijuana is permitted in Illinois and other states, marijuana remains classified as a controlled substance under federal law and its use, possession, and/or cultivation at educational institutions remains prohibited.
+Students are advised that individual practica sites may have particular drug testing requirements.